 - This is the percent of your gross income you put into a taxable deferred retirement account such as a 401(k), 403(b) or 457.
 While increasing your retirement account savings does lower your take home pay, it may also lower your Federal income tax withholding.

 While your plan may not have a deferral percentage limit, this calculator limits deferrals to 80% to account for FICA (Social Security and Medicare) taxes.
-Please note that your plan's contributions may be limited to less than 96% of your income.
-Check with your plan administrator for details.
-For 2017, the maximum contribution to a 401(k), 403(b) or 457 is $18,000 per year for individuals under 50 and $24,000 for individuals age 50 and over.
+Please note that your plan's contributions may be limited to less than 80% of your income.
+Check with your plan administrator for details. **PLAN_CONTRIBUTION_MAX**

 - Contribution Accelerator percentage

 - This is amount that we will increase your employee contribution percentage each year.
 The annual increase will continue until you have reached your plan's specified maximum percent, or the annual contribution limit (see below).

 - This is the maximum contribution that your plan allows Contribution Accelerator to increase your contribution rate.
 If your plan caps Contribution Accelerator at 10%, example, enter this number and your contribution rate will not increase beyond 10% as a result of Contribution Accelerator.

 - An employer match is in addition to your annual contributions.
 It is based on a percentage of your annual contributions.
 This range can be anywhere from 0% to 100%.